 You come home one day and enter your house when bam, it hits you.
 Your.
 Home.
 Stinks.
 You didn’t notice it before because you were staying home, but now that you have a few lung-fulls of air in you, you can’t avoid it.
 After a little snooping around, you realize that it’s your drains.
-You don’t know how or why your drains are producing a stink, but you want it gone.
+You don’t know how or why your gutters are producing a stink, but you want it gone.
 Whether you’re dealing with rotting food, bacteria, or sewer gas in your pipes, there are a few simple steps you can follow to fix the problem.
-And, if the following solutions don’t help, then you can always contact our team of professional drain cleaners!
+And, if the following solutions don’t help, you can always contact our team of professional drain cleaners!

 A Plunger May Help Remove The Source Of The Smell

 Before you start down the road to complicated procedures, it’s always worth trying to use your friendly household plunger.
 If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get on its way down.
 In this case, a plunger may be all that you need.

 Vinegar Home Remedies